Hexagram 57巽Wind

 — Legge (1882)

-Line 1 is the entry position and the line in which the actor has not yet decided whether to act at all.
+Line 1 is the entry, before you have committed to a direction at all.
 The image is exact: advancing, retreating, advancing, retreating.
-From inside it feels like prudence — weighing the options, sensing the room, waiting for the right moment.
-From outside it reads as flutter.
-The wind that does not commit to a direction does not actually move anything; it merely disturbs the surface and gives the appearance of activity.
+From the inside it feels like prudence — weighing the options, reading the room, waiting for the right moment.
+From the outside it reads as flutter.
+Wind that will not settle on a direction moves nothing; it only ruffles the surface and looks busy.

 The corrective is the line's strange image: 武人之貞 — the firm-correctness of a soldier.
-A soldier is the opposite of the indirect actor the rest of the hexagram describes.
-The point is not that the line-1 actor should become a soldier; it is that even an actor working through indirect influence must have a soldier's clarity about which direction the influence is pointing.
-The wind moves because it has chosen a direction.
-The hesitating wind moves nothing because it has not.
+A soldier is the blunt opposite of the indirect mover the rest of the hexagram describes.
+The point is not that you should become a soldier; it is that even influence exercised sideways needs a soldier's clarity about which way it is pointing.
+Wind moves because it has chosen a direction.
+Hesitating wind moves nothing because it has not.

-A practical test for whether you are on line 1: write down the specific outcome you are trying to produce through indirect means.
-If the sentence comes easily and is concrete, the entry is healthy and the next lines are available.
-If the sentence is hard to write, you are confusing the indirectness of the method with the absence of a goal.
-Indirect influence requires more clarity of intent than direct authority does, not less.
-The actor without a target produces noise instead of motion.
+A practical test for whether you are on line 1: write down the specific outcome you are trying to produce by indirect means.
+If the sentence comes easily and lands concrete, the entry is healthy and the later lines are open to you.
+If the sentence is hard to write, you are mistaking the indirectness of the method for the absence of a goal.
+Influence exercised sideways demands more clarity of intent than direct authority does, not less.
+Without a target, you produce noise instead of motion.

 巽在床下,用史巫紛若,吉,無咎。